01-bandit/01-bandit/Readme.md

 # Hi everyone!
 I'm Hammad

-I'm a Software Engineering student at FAST-NUCES passionate about building scalable full‑stack applications with JavaScript, Python, and modern web technologies.
+I'm a Software Engineering student at FAST-NUCES passionate about building scalable full‑stack applications with JavaScript, Python, and modern web technologies with a keen interest in AI and Agentic Workflows.
 I specialize in React, Node.js, Django and enjoy focusing on secure and maintainable systems.

 ---